Zan10der/Recipes/index.md

 3. Wrap a bacon slice around each burger.
 Use a brush to apply olive oil to the meat and grill each side for 5-10 minutes or until cooked through.
 You can also use the stove and fry them in a pan on medium-high heat.
 4. Serve with cheddar cheese, pickles, lettuce, tomato, onion, and a dollop of mayonnaise.

+## 3.2 Jalepeños Sliders

+Serves: 4

+Cooking time: 30 min

+### 3.2.1 Ingredients

+#### **Buns**

+    60 ml light olive oil or melted butter
+    4 eggs
+    180 ml (85 g) almond flour
+    2 tsp sesame seeds
+    1 tsp onion powder
+    1 tsp dried rosemary
+    ½ tsp salt
+    ½ tbsp butter

+#### **Mini burger patties**

+    450 g ground beef or ground turkey
+    3 pickled jalapeños, chopped
+    55 g (85 ml) shallots, finely chopped
+    120 ml (55 g) cheddar cheese, shredded
+    1 tsp salt
+    ½ tsp ground black pepper
+    ½ tsp garlic powder
+    1 tbsp olive oil

+#### **Serving**

+    120 ml sour cream
+    pickled jalapeños (optional)

+### 3.2.2 Instructions

+1. Preheat the oven to 400°F (200°C).
+2. Mix eggs and olive oil in a bowl.
+Add remaining ingredients for the bun and mix into a smooth batter.
+3. Pour batter into well-greased muffin pan or silicone baking cups, at least 21⁄2 inches (5 cm) in diameter.
+4. Bake for 15-20 minutes or until the bread is baked through and golden in color.
+Allow to cool and slice in half.

+### **Mini patties**

+1. Combine all ingredients for mini patties.
+2. Shape two small flat patties per serving.
+Brush oil on both sides and place on a baking sheet.
+3. Bake in the oven for 12-15 minutes or until patties are done.
+You can also fry or grill them.
+4. Serve with buns, a dollop of sour cream, and sliced jalapeños.

+## 3.3 Italian meatballs with mozzarella cheese

+Serves: 4

+Cooking time: 50 min

+### 3.3.1 Ingredients

+    450 g ground beef or ground turkey
+    180 ml (60 g) shredded Parmesan cheese
+    1 egg
+    1 tsp salt
+    ½ tbsp dried basil
+    ½ tsp onion powder
+    1 tsp garlic powder
+    ½ tsp ground black pepper
+    3 tbsp olive oil
+    425 ml (425 g) canned whole tomatoes
+    2 tbsp fresh parsley, finely chopped
+    200 g (1.6 liters) fresh spinach
+    55 g butter
+    140 g (300 ml) fresh mozzarella cheese salt and pepper

+### 3.3.2 Instructions

+1. Place ground beef, parmesan cheese, egg, salt and spices in a bowl and blend thoroughly.
+Form the mixture into meatballs, about 1 oz (30 grams) each.
+It helps to keep your hands wet while forming the balls.
+2. Heat up the olive oil in a large skillet and sauté the meatballs until they're golden brown on all sides.
+3. Lower the heat and add the canned tomatoes.
+Let simmer for 15 minutes, stirring every couple of minutes.
+Season with salt and pepper to taste.
+Add parsley and stir.
+You can prepare the dish up to this point for freezing.
+4. Melt the butter in a separate frying pan and fry the spinach for 1-2 minutes, stirring continuously.
+Season with salt and pepper to taste.
+Add the spinach to the meatballs, and stir to combine.
+5. Serve with mozzarella cheese on top, torn into bite-sized pieces.

+## 3.4 Bacon burger caserole

+Serves: 4

+Cooking time: 45 min

+### 3.4.1 Ingredients

+    200 g bacon, diced
+    450 g ground beef or ground turkey
+    2 dill pickles, finely chopped
+    2 (230 g) tomatoes, diced
+    1 garlic clove, minced (optional)
+    salt and pepper
+    475 ml (230 g) shredded cheddar cheese
+    2 eggs
+    240 ml heavy whipping cream
+    2 tbsp unsweetened tomato sauce

+### **Serving**

+    110 g (700 ml) lettuce

+### 3.4.2 Instructions

+1. Preheat the oven to 400°F (200°C).
+Grease a 2-quart 9” (22 cm) round casserole dish.
+2. In a large frying pan, fry the bacon over medium heat until crispy.
+Set bacon aside, reserving fat in pan.
+3. Add ground beef to the same pan and increase the heat slightly.
+Fry while stirring until the ground beef is cooked through.
+Once the beef is cooked, you can drain some of the fat if you wish.
+4. Add dill pickles and tomatoes to the pan along with minced garlic, salt, pepper, and 2/3 of the cheese.
+5. Add ground beef mixture and bacon to the casserole dish.
+6. Mix eggs, cream, and tomato sauce in a small bowl.
+Season to taste.
+7. Pour the egg mixture over the ground beef and add the rest of the cheese on top.
+8. Bake for 20-25 minutes or until the casserole turns golden brown.
+9. Serve with lettuce.

 ## 4. Pork

 **********************************************************